Schtroumphy/liam_game/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Go forward

+You can find example of each mlKit package there : https://github.com/flutter-ml/google_ml_kit_flutter/tree/master/packages